Clason, Ray, And Shock Give Their Expert Analysis - Racer X

 The third round of Lucas Oil Pro Motocross saw Levi Kitchen log his breakout ride leading from start to finish during 250 Moto 1.
 Thunder Valley also had some large jumps that the guys were getting loose on, especially in practice, throwing some impressive whips.
-The next round will be at Highpoint this weekend, a track that is known for its downhills and long rutty corners.
+The next round will be at High Point this weekend, a track that is known for its downhills and long rutty corners.
 We enlisted privateer racers Cade Clason, Coty Schock and Alex Ray to share thoughts on these topics.
 Here is what they had to say:

 We got a good look at Levi Kitchen this weekend as he won 250 moto one.
 What do you think of his style?
 How tough is it to lead and hold the nerves back when you're leading for the first time?